veeso-dev/blog.veeso.dev/blog/post-41/index-en.md

 The most important thing is why nobody thought about it before, and in my opinion, there are many other cases like this, where we tend to ignore the right data structure to use, in order to avoid memory bloat and performance issues.

-The main reason that probably involves here is that the Solana Validator has a huge codebase, so it may be hard to keep track of all the data structures used, but at the same time, I think it's because of a bias based on the fact that Solana Validators run on extremely powerful machines, so we tend to think that memory bloat is not a big issue, but in reality, it is.
+The main reason here is probably that the Solana Validator has a huge codebase, so it may be hard to keep track of all the data structures used, but at the same time, I think it's because of a bias based on the fact that Solana Validators run on extremely powerful machines, so we tend to think that memory bloat is not a big issue, but in reality, it is.

 If you give a look at the [requirements to run a Solana Validator](https://docs.anza.xyz/operations/requirements/), you can see the requirements are pretty high, and this is the case of plenty of other applications, which usually run on powerful servers.

-I've started working on embedded systems, with 16MB of RAM, and at the time performance and memory usage were a big deal, but even now, sometimes, is easy to forget about it.
+I've started working on embedded systems, with 16MB of RAM, and at the time performance and memory usage were a big deal, but even now, sometimes, it's easy to forget about it.

 The point is that when we have to deal with thousands of clones per second, the impact on memory usage is huge.

 ### Rust makes it easy to forget?

-Another issue in my opinion, is that as a Rust developer, we often are proned to think that Rust, since it's considered safe and performant, can **handle everything for us in the best way possible**, but it's not actually true.
+Another issue in my opinion, is that as a Rust developer, we're often prone to think that Rust, since it's considered safe and performant, can **handle everything for us in the best way possible**, but it's not actually true.

 Up to now, there's not a single programming language that can implement a perfect memory management, and Rust is not an exception.
 It's all up to us to implement efficient applications.